-BAuA's intention is to propose measures meant to improve the behaviour of employees at the workplace with the aim of reducing the risk of developing occupational asthma.
-Concretely, the proposal should focus on integrating a training and certification scheme defining minimum conditions for the safe handling of the substances.
+The Legislators' intention is to propose measures based on BauA's proposal meant to improve the behaviour of employees at the workplace with the aim of reducing the risk of developing occupational asthma.
+Concretely, the RMOA should focus on integrating a training and certification scheme defining minimum conditions for the safe handling of the substances.